eldoy/futest/README.md

   is 1, :lt => 2
   is 1, :a? => Integer

+  # 1 argument is also allowed
+  is 'everything' == 'stories'

   # Use stop to end the test run
   stop "Can't process" if :earth == 'flat'